Optimal Transmission Switching: Improving Solver Performance Using Heuristics: A MIP heuristic for

 \subsection{Arbitrarily restrictable \otsp formulation}

 We derive an arbitrarily restrictable \otsp formulation (\ModelThree).
-The idea is to solve a reduced version of the \otsp that has less number of available topology control actions.
-The \ModelThree is equal to \ModelTwo, if fully restricted to a specific $\Ea$.
+The main idea is to solve a restricted version \ModelOne that has an easily controllable number of binary variables.
+The \ModelThree is equal to \ModelTwo, if fully restricted to a specific $\Ea$ (no binary variables).
 Without any restrictions, \ModelThree is equal to \ModelOne.
 To achieve the desired behaviour, we must introduce a second set $\Es$ of switchable transmission lines.
 If line $e\in\Es$, then line $e$ is available for switching.
 In general, not all lines are subject to switching.
 We want to be able to utilize knowledge of any incumbent topology $\Ea$.
 To derive a model, we use $\ModelTwo$ as a baseline.
 If a line $e$ should now be subject to switching, a variable $x_e$ and two constraints of type \eqref{eq:tsVoltage1} and \eqref{eq:tsVoltage2} must be attached.
-If $e\in\Ea$, we must make sure that a constraint \eqref{eq:dcopf_voltageLaw} is not additionally attached to the model.
+If $e\in\Ea$, we must ensure that a constraint \eqref{eq:dcopf_voltageLaw} is not additionally attached to the model.
 Applying this to all lines in a set $\Es$ yields \ModelThree:

-\begin{model}[!h] {Restrictable OTSP: \textsc{rOTSP}($\Ea$, $\Es$) [MILP]} \end{model}
+\begin{model}[!h] {Restrictable OTSP: \textsc{rOTSP} ($\Ea$, $\Es$) [MILP]} \end{model}

 Constraints \eqref{eq:decomposition_voltageLaw1} and \eqref{eq:decomposition_powerFlow2} are inferred from \ModelTwo, whereas \eqref{eq:decomposition_voltageLaw2}, \eqref{eq:decomposition_voltageLaw3} and \eqref{eq:decomposition_powerFlow1} are used in \ModelOne in the same manner.
 The resulting formulation meets all requirements defined in section \ref{sec. requ}.
-We can start searching for improved solutions taking advantage of arbitrary incumbent topologies $\Ea$, whilst keeping the constraint matrix compact as constraints and variables are not created for line $e$, iff $e\notin\Ea\cup e\notin\Es$.
+We can start searching for improved solutions by taking advantage of arbitrary incumbent topologies $\Ea$, whilst keeping the constraint matrix compact as constraints and variables are not created for line $e$, iff $e\notin\Ea\cup e\notin\Es$.
 Furthermore, switching decisions can be changed for line $e$, iff $e\in\Es$.
 Lastly, the formulation allows us to form \ModelOne whereby a global optimum can be found by exact methods in a finite number of steps.
 It can be noted, that $\Es\cap\Ea$ is regularly non-empty.
-Several important properties of \ModelThree must be stated, as these are the foundation of our algorithm. \begin{observation} \ModelThree equals \ModelOne, if $\Es = \E$. \ModelThree equals \ModelTwo, if $\Es = \emptyset$. \end{observation}
+Several important properties of \ModelThree must be stated, as these are the foundation of our algorithm. \begin{remark} \ModelThree equals \ModelOne, if $\Es = \E$. \ModelThree equals \ModelTwo, if $\Es = \emptyset$. \end{remark}